nice-game-hints/broken-age/03-final/050-power.md

 ---
-title: "Shay: Switching the power back on"
+title: Shay: Switching the power back on
 ---

 Alex will shut down the power if Vella tries the death ray.